Software Training Institute in Chennai with 100% Placements – SLA Institute

 • Priority and Severity

-10. What is the difference between validation and verification in software testing?
+6. What is the difference between validation and verification in software testing?

 Verification ensures that the software meets its specified requirements, while validation ensures that the software meets the user’s needs and expectations.
 Verification focuses on checking whether the software is being built correctly, while validation focuses on whether the right product is being built.

-11. Distinguish sanity testing and smoke testing.
+7. Distinguish between sanity testing and smoke testing.

 Smoke testing is performed to assess the stability of the software build by checking critical functionalities, usually after receiving a new build.
 Sanity testing, on the other hand, is a narrow regression test that verifies specific areas of functionality to ensure that recent changes haven’t adversely affected them.

-12. What is regression testing, and why is it important?
+8. What is regression testing, and why is it important?

 Regression testing involves retesting unchanged parts of the software to ensure that new changes haven’t introduced any unintended side effects or regressions.
 It is essential because software is often updated or modified, and regression testing helps maintain the integrity and stability of the application.

-13. What is exploratory testing, and when is it used?
+9. What is exploratory testing, and when is it used?

 Exploratory testing involves testers concurrently learning, designing, and executing tests, dynamically exploring software functionalities.
-It’s employed in ambiguous requirement scenarios, to uncover defects missed by scripted tests, and to augment conventional testing methods.
+It’s employed in ambiguous requirement scenarios to uncover defects missed by scripted tests and to augment conventional testing methods.

-14. How do you handle defects found during testing?
+10. How do you handle defects found during testing?

 Detected defects are recorded in a defect tracking system, specifying reproduction steps, actual versus expected outcomes, and severity and priority levels.
 Testers then notify developers and work together to investigate, rectify, and validate fixes before retesting impacted functionalities.